 Those concerned that Campari’s intense aromatics and bracing bitterness would overwhelm the drink can be assured that the liqueur takes a backseat; with only three ounces of the crimson-hued spirit in a batch of six drinks, it serves more as an embellishment or modifier, especially with the amount of other ingredients including blended ice.

 While blended drinks are, for good reason, normally associated with beach trips and spring break parties, there’s nothing keeping you from enjoying the Pink Frozen Margarita year round.
 In fact, it’s a good way to bring a bit of summer to the cold seasons.

-Combine all the ingredients with 2 cups crushed ice in a blender, and blend on high speed for 30 seconds, until there are no longer chunks of ice.
+Combine all the ingredients with 1 cup crushed ice in a blender, and blend on high speed for 30 seconds until there are no longer chunks of ice.

 Garnish with lime slices and serve immediately.